Review Window Cleaning Robots Tosima

 Comparison

-Attribute Tosima W5 Current HIXZAP x1 Tosima X1
+Attribute Tosima W5 Current Tosima X1 HIXZAP x1 ECOVACS Winbot W2 PRO

-Spray System Bidirectional ultrasonic atomization water spray Dual ultrasonic side spray Bidirectional ultrasonic atomization water spray
+Spray System Bidirectional ultrasonic atomization water spray Bidirectional ultrasonic atomization water spray Dual ultrasonic side spray 3 nozzles wide-angle spray

-Control Type Remote control Button control Remote control
+Control Type Remote control Remote control Button control App control

 Against the KKI X3 Window Cleaning Robot, the Tosima W5 looks more compelling if you want the stronger safety story and the more explicit spray-and-navigation package.
 The KKI route is still valid for buyers who want a simpler suction-and-cable style cleaner, but the W5 has the clearer fit for people prioritizing spray-assisted, high-window convenience.